fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Eliza Leslie, [Miss Leslie\'s Complete Cookery](https://books.google.com/books?id=KVL5oJA8IWsC)

 {% include alert.html class='warning' title='Readings Quiz' text="
-This quiz highlights and emphasizes some ideas from the lecture and readings about HOW to use cookbooks as historical sources.
+This quiz highlights and emphasizes some ideas from the readings about HOW to use cookbooks as historical sources.
 It tries to ensure you are ready to do well on your assignment due tomorrow!
 "%}